Chinese tea culture: To show gratitude and celebrate weddings

-Tea Drinking Style
+Tea drinking style

-China is a big tea country, which pushes the way of drinking tea to the extreme.
-Drinking tea is a kind of enjoyment, focusing on the process.
-People in ancient times researched different ways of drinking tea to taste the taste of tea all over.

-Tang Dynasty boiling tea method
+Tang dynasty boiling tea method

 The tea was cooked directly in the kettle.
-This was the most common tea method in China's Tang Dynasty.
-Before boiling the tea, crush the tea leaves, boil the water, and put in the seasoning, then sprinkle the tea powder into the pot.
-When drinking, the tea dregs and tea soup together while hot, called "eat tea."
+This was the most common tea method in China's Tang dynasty.
+Tea leaves are crushed while water is boiled, seasoning is added and the mixture sprinkle into the pot.
+When drinking, the tea dregs and tea soup together while hot, called "eat tea".
 Tang people cooking tea once like to add seasoning to the tea soup, such as salt, onion, ginger or orange peel, and so on.

-Song Dynasty point tea method
+Song dynasty point tea method

-This method of drinking tea was used in the Song Dynasty, and tea people ate from this method.
-Song Dynasty tea drinking method rose to the height of aesthetics and reached the ultimate.
-They decorated the tea cake with many dragon and phoenix patterns, very delicate, called "dragon and phoenix group tea."
+This method of drinking tea was used in the Song dynasty, and tea people ate from this method.
+Song dynasty tea drinking method rose to the height of aesthetics and reached the ultimate.
+They decorated the tea cake with many dragon and phoenix patterns, very delicate, called "dragon and phoenix group tea".
 When drinking tea, first, the cake tea is crushed into a fine powder, with boiling water, to brew some tea.
 To make the tea powder and water into one, with a tea brush quickly hit, the tea and water fully mingle and make a lot of white tea froth.
 This is where the Japanese matcha ceremony originated.

-Ming Dynasty Tea Brewing Method
+Ming dynasty tea brewing method

-By the Ming Dynasty, the tea-making and drinking method was simplified again and again.
+By the Ming dynasty, the tea-making and drinking method was simplified again and again.
 Zhu Yuanzhang vigorously promoted loose tea, which led to tea alienation, before only green tea, and then slowly appeared other tea types.
 The tea brewing method continues today, brewing tea without any seasoning, drinking the original taste of tea, the authentic flavor, while the tea tools and techniques used to brew tea also simplified a lot, more conducive to the spread of tea culture.